 North Star is manufactured by Austrian-based Funtime.
 Construction on North Star will begin this month and be complete by early to mid-December.
 The ride will open to guests in the spring of 2017.

 The best way to experience the new North Star is with a 2017 Gold Season Pass, on sale now at the lowest price of the season.
 Season Pass holders enjoy unlimited visits all season long, including Soak City Waterpark and Valleyscare, free parking, in-park discounts, exclusive offers and events and so much more.

 Looking for just the right words and word count to describe Valleyfair?

 With more than 75 rides and attractions, Valleyfair is the Twin Cities’ amusement park where families come to play the Minnesota way!
-Discover your next adventure on one of eight thrilling coasters, hanging out with Snoopy and the gang at Planet Snoopy, reliving your childhood on the classic rides in Route 76 or making a splash at the area’s premier waterpark.
-Find your true north in 2017 with the all-new 230-foot North Star.
+Discover your next adventure on one of eight thrilling coasters or learn to love thrills on one of Planet Snoopy’s 16 kid rides.
+Cool off in the area’s premier waterpark, Soak City, and enjoy some hang time on the brand new Delirious – a 7 story looping thrill ride.

 Park History and Timeline